Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 ### Check for Understanding

-*Question:* What is Jasmine?
+*Question:* What is Jasmine and how does it work in your project?
-*Answer to Q:* Jasmine is a behavior-driven development (BDD) for testing JavaScript code.
-Jasmine has no external dependencies and does not require a DOM.

 *Exercise:* Each student must pick a matcher, like `toBeNull()`.
 Then describe that matcher to the class and how it should be used.
 Each student must select a different picker.